 Sign to Kraków Airport train station

 To the left of the ticket machine is an escalator.
 Take this to the first floor and turn left at the top.
 This covered bridge links the airport terminal with the train station.
 Follow the signs that say ‘Train to city’ to the very end of the bridge and take the escalator down to the train platform.
 The layout is very logical and it’s almost impossible to take a wrong turn.

 Escalator from airport bridge down to train station

 Kraków Airport is the final stop on the line and every train from here goes to the main station.
 So don’t worry about getting on the wrong one.
 Everything is clearly marked in English on the departure boards.
 Trains run every half-hour between 4.25am and 12.20am.

 You want to get off at Kraków Główny, the fifth stop, which takes roughly 20 minutes to reach.
 See section below for details of what to expect when you arrive.

-All the same, you can buy tickets from a machine in the Arrivals Hall or at the bus stop.
-These cost 4zł at time of writing (approximately 1€).
+You can buy tickets from a machine in the Arrivals Hall or at the bus stop.
+These cost 6zł at time of writing (a little over 1€).
 Look for the escalator to the left of the currency exchange.
 The ticket machine is close to the bottom, attached to a metal pillar.
 It’s dark blue and says ‘Krakowska Karta Miejska’ on the front.
 Train tickets are dispensed from a separate machine, so make sure you use the right one.
 You can also buy a ticket from the driver but this is cash only, with the exact money.